Is a nonviolent world possible?

 In other words, at the beginning, one may have only a vague idea of what the practice of Ahimsa might look like.
 Thus, by gradually deepening this practice – through Pranayama, the regulation and lengthening of breathing that can change emotional states, through Asanas (yoga postures) that purify the nervous and Nadi-system, through Pratyahara, directing attention inwardly to emotions and sensations or disturbing thoughts that trigger them, through Samyama (the concentrated energy of Dharana, Dhyana, and Samadhi) that leads us to a deep understanding of the effects of these Kleshas – in short, through all eights steps of the yoga-path the profound practice of nonviolence can be established.

-Finally, once the yogi has rooted Ahimsa deeply into his/her consciousness, all disturbing thoughts that might lead to violence will eventually disappear.
+Finally, all disturbing thoughts that could lead to violence will eventually disappear once the yogi has deeply rooted Ahimsa in his consciousness.
 However, only if these mental reactions do not reappear even when provoked, has one mastered the art of Ahimsa.

 Ahimsa as a political term